HussainKhanSherwani/techzone-estore/ReadMe.txt

 Go to server folder and follow these steps:
-1.go to terminal make sure you are in server folder 2.When you are in server folder run command "npm install express mongoose bcrypt" 3.Now after all the installations are done in server folder run command "npx nodemon ./index.js" 4.Now server must get connected
+1.go to terminal make sure you are in server folder 2.When you are in server folder run command "npm install express mongoose bcrypt" also "npm i dotenv" 3.Now after all the installations are done in server folder run command "npx nodemon ./index.js" 4.Now server must get connected